julien-wff/automate-scanner-v2/README.md

 ### TODO

-- Save the queried data in the DB
 - Make a backup file of the DB when finished
 - Split the DB management in a separated node